eosnetworkfoundation/grant-framework/applications/trustswap.md

 ### Project Details

+- Our project is early on the development process, this allows us to allign our decision making with the best interests of the IOS community.
 - We compiled a few ideas for the design here,  https://www.figma.com/file/IPrFq5RrP0V3cSMO1IwJrv/Swap-branding-and-logo .
 We are still early on the process of creating a brand.
-Most of our pro so far has been devoted to testing and adapting to the inerworking of TrustEVM.
+Most of our progtess so far has been devoted to deploying, testing and adapting to the inerworking of TrustEVM.
 - Our code comes from the Uniswap project, the following links contains broad documentation on the project- https://docs.uniswap.org/protocol/V2/reference/API/overview
 - We will be reusing many of the components of the code where our project is forked from.
 This includes frameworks as react for the frontend: https://reactjs.org/.
 For the back ebd we are using https://github.com/nodejs/node
 - While we are very early on our development process we have deployed several smart contracts and and their respective interfaces.
 - https://trustswap-testnet.web.app/ Is the frontend to a decentralized exchange.
 It curently makes use of the TrustEVM testnet-
 - https://trustswap-farm.web.app/ is a farm contract, it accepts LP deposits from our decentralized exchange and payrs out our testnet roken TRT.
 - https://docs.trustswap-farm.web.app/ is our documenation site, it includes general information of our platform.
-  - TrustSwap will not write new contract code, instead follow the path marked by the open source Uniswap project.
+  - TrustSwap will not divert far from our orignal code source, instead adapt to TrustEVM the open source Uniswap project.
 We start with the open source version of the Uniswap V2, and will upgrade to V3 once the license allow is.

 ### Ecosystem Fit

 - Where and how does your project fit into the ecosystem?
 We believe in a future where value flows freely accross decentralized networks.
-This means that TrustEVM needs a way to receive, swap and send away value in the form of tokens, coins and NFTs.
+This means that TrustEVM needs a way to receive, swap and send away value to other networks, coins, tokens and NFTs.
-- Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
+- Who is your target audience?
 A world of crypto users looking to safely trade their crypto currencies, with a focus on those not expert with decentralized technology platforms.
 We specially ait to make things easy.
 - What need(s) does your project meet?
 The need of users to switch among multiple crypto currencie, the need to obtain tokens of new projects and swaps for stable currencies.